Visiting Undergraduate and Graduate Students

 Will courses appear on a Transcript?

-Yes, all credit-bearing courses taken through Emerson's Professional Studies department will appear on an official Emerson transcript available through the Registrar's Office or on an unofficial transcript viewable through your Professional Studies Student Portal.
-Once you have enrolled in courses, you will have access to your Student Portal account to view your course history, grades, payments, and much more.
+Yes, all credit-bearing courses taken through Emerson's Professional Studies department will appear on an official Emerson transcript available through the Registrar's Office in digital or paper format.
+Once you have enrolled in courses, you will have access to your Professional Studies Student Portal account to view your course history, grades, payments, and much more.